AI Receptionist Call Recording Options

 Ways to use recordings for training:

-Identify gaps - Listen to calls where the AI said "I don't know" or transferred to voicemail, then add that information to its knowledge base
+- Identify gaps - Listen to or read calls where the AI said "I don't know" or sent the caller to voicemail, then add that information to its knowledge base

-Improve responses - Hear how the AI phrases things and adjust scripts for better customer experience
+- Improve responses - See how the AI phrases things and adjust scripts for a better caller experience

-Catch errors - Find calls where the AI provided wrong information and correct the source data
+- Catch errors - Find calls where the AI gave wrong information and correct the underlying source data

-Benchmark performance - Track metrics like call duration, appointment conversion, and customer satisfaction over time
+- Benchmark performance - Track call duration, appointment conversion, and resolution rate over time

-Trillet's 5-minute setup via website scraping and review aggregation creates a solid foundation, but reviewing real calls helps refine your AI's responses for your specific customers and common questions.
+Trillet's setup via website scraping and review aggregation creates a solid starting knowledge base, but reviewing real calls is what refines the AI's responses for your specific customers and their most common questions.
+The recordings tell you what your callers actually ask, which is frequently different from what you assumed they would ask.

 Comparison: Recording Features by Platform